 - Gap coverage

-Medical coverage on an auto insurance policy covers you and anyone else in your vehicle at the time of a collision.
-With this medical coverage, the costs fall to the insurer up to policy limits.
+Medical coverage on an auto insurance policy covers the medical costs for you and anyone else in your vehicle at the time of a collision.

 Uninsured motorist bodily injury and property damage